raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Overview

-This action allows integration of GitHub projects with Olympix vulnerability analyzer.
+Olympix Integrated Security action allows integration of GitHub projects with Olympix vulnerability analyzer.
 The action performs code analysis on projects written in Solidity.
-By using the Olympix GitHub Action, developers can find potentially dangerous vulnerabilities when CI workflow runs.
+By using this action, developers can find potentially dangerous vulnerabilities when CI workflow runs.

 ## Features